Article 1. Name and Purpose

 Section 3.01 The “Seasonal Year” shall be the same as CAYSA (August 1 through July 31) or US Club (none mandated) depending on affiliation decided by the Board of Directors.
 The “Fiscal Year” shall be June 1 to May 31.

 Article IV.
 Membership

-Section 4.02 Rights and responsibilities.
-The members shall have the right and responsibility to attend meetings and events sponsored by the organization, serve on committees and be nominated and elected to office if qualified for the position.
+Section 4.02 Rights and Responsibilities The members shall have the right and responsibility to attend meetings and events sponsored by the organization, serve on committees and be nominated and elected to office if qualified for the position.
 Voting members shall have the right to vote for the qualified voting officers during election special meetings.

-Section 4.03 Quorum.
-The members present at any membership meeting of the organization, provided at least sixty-four (64) members or (more than 3 soccer teams) of the membership present, shall constitute a quorum for the transaction of business.
+Section 4.03 Quorum The members present at any membership meeting of the organization, provided at least sixty-four (64) members or (more than 3 soccer teams) of the membership present, shall constitute a quorum for the transaction of business.
 In the absence of a quorum, the membership may not take action.
 In that event, any matter brought before the membership at a meeting at which a quorum is not present shall be discussed and decided by the Board of Directors.

-Section 4.04 Meetings.
-There shall be at least two (2) general meetings of the membership, one per year and one special election session at which the Board of Directors members are elected every 3 years during the fall season.
-Note: Such additional business or special meetings may be held alone or in conjunction with an event sponsored by the organization as is determined by the Board of Directors or at the request of twenty (20) or more members in writing to the Board of Directors.
+Section 4.04 Meetings There shall be at least two (2) general meetings of the membership, one per year and one special election session at which the Board of Directors members are elected every 3 years during the fall season.
+Note: Such additional business or special meetings may be held alone or in conjunction with an event sponsored by the organization as is determined by the Board of Directors or at the request of sixty-four (64) or more members in writing to the Board of Directors.
 All Meetings are subject to change during the course of the year and can be canceled by the Board of Directors by majority vote for just cause.

 Article V. Board of Directors